trainart/linux3/3-0-0-Network-configuration.md

 ## Test whole config

-Students can check connection to teacher's Linux by pinging teacher's IP in student's subnet.
+Students can check connection to trainer's Linux by pinging trainer's IP in student's subnet.

 ```bash
 ping 10.10.x.111
 ```

-Or pinging IP in Teacher's subnet
+Or pinging IP in trainer's subnet

 ```bash
 ping 10.10.0.1